 Some transit agencies use APCs for collecting UPT and PMT data through sampling or a 100 percent count.
 The use of APCs for NTD reporting requires FTA approval.
 If a transit agency fails to obtain FTA approval, FTA may not accept the reported APC-derived data.

 FTA must approve the following for agencies to report APC data:

-- APC benchmarking plan for the first year - APC maintenance plan every three years, beginning in 2019
+- APC benchmarking plan for the first year - APC benchmarking plan every three years.
+The next benchmarking year is Report Year 2022.